lucavictor220/text-input/components/input-picker-pattern/README.md

-`--input-disabled-background`       | background of the disabled input              | transparent `--input-disabled-font-style`       | font-style of the disabled elements           | oblique `--input-disabled-opacity`          | opacity of the disabled input                 | 0.9 `--input-placeholder-color`         | text-color of the placeholder                 | inherit `--input-placeholder-opacity`       | opacity of the placeholder                    | 0.75 `--input-placeholder-align`         | text-align of the placeholder                 | center `--input-selection-color`           | text-color of the selected text               | inherit
+`--input-disabled-background`       | background of the disabled input              | transparent `--input-disabled-font-style`       | font-style of the disabled elements           | oblique `--input-disabled-opacity`          | opacity of the disabled input                 | 0.9 `--input-placeholder-opacity`       | opacity of the placeholder                    | 0.75 `--input-placeholder-align`         | text-align of the placeholder                 | center `--input-selection-color`           | text-color of the selected text               | inherit